Old Ebbitt Grill: 2010s

-In January 2012, Clyde's Restaurant Group chief executive officer John Laytham claimed that Old Ebbitt Grill was the third or fourth highest grossing restaurant in the country.
+In January 2012, Clyde's Restaurant Group chief executive officer John Laytham claimed that Old Ebbitt Grill was the third or fourth highest grossing restaurant in the US.
 Laytham said the restaurant turned away 800 to 900 customers a day and did $26 million in sales in 2011.
-In April 2012, sales were still 1 percent ahead of 2011.
+In April 2012, sales were 1 percent ahead of 2011.
 After a slow summer, business at the restaurant had slowed so much that sales were steady compared to 2011.

 In 2011, The Washington Post listed Old Ebbitt Grill as one of the top three raw bars in the city.
 Post food reviewer Tom Sietsema, however, had little good to say about the entrees (nearly all of which he found disappointing) and the service (which he found to be tardy and focused more on getting customers to buy more food).
 The busy atmosphere, he argued, was not conducive to a positive dining experience.

-Old Ebbitt Grill said in December 2012 that it was already booked for a private event for the second inauguration of Barack Obama.
+In December 2012, Old Ebbitt Grill said that it was already booked for a private event for the second inauguration of Barack Obama.

-Restaurant Business Magazine reported in October 2014 that Old Ebbitt Grill ranked third in the nation in revenue for 2013.
+In October 2014, Restaurant Business Magazine reported that Old Ebbitt Grill ranked third in the nation in revenue for 2013.
 The industry trade publication of record said the restaurant had $26.7 million in revenues in 2013, serving 600,000 meals.
 Only Tao Asian Bistro in Las Vegas with $64.6 million in revenues and Joe's Stone Crab in Miami, with $35.3 million in revenues, ranked higher.

 In July 2019, Clyde's Restaurant Group was acquired by Graham Holdings.